core-skills/03-zero-to-data-science/program/01_culture.md

 Data alone is not valuable (especially if it's not *valued*), but when combined with domain insight and rich metadata, it can be leveraged to create value.
 The better your data management and data *enrichment*, the longer your data will remain useful.

 The other major facet of this list is around enabling people (three of these four points).
+There are many opportunities on the leadership side, but in the end employees need to feel empowered to work with their data.
+One aspect of this is working across silos, and leveraging a workforce with common purpose, skills and technology.

+<b id="f1">What is data culture? </b> ["Data Therapy: You Don’t Need a Data Scientist, You Need a Data Culture"](https://datatherapy.org/2017/12/06/building-a-data-culture) [↩](#a1)

 ### Why build a data culture?

 Some of the more common reasons for developing a data culture are to: